Congratulations, you’ve been promoted to a leadership position within your organization 🎉!

 Mentorship is a valuable thing to have in any position and especially important when you’re in a brand new role.
 As a first time manager, having a reliable person you can go to for guidance, advice, and support will be crucial to your success 👏!
 So, on your first day as a manager, scope out the other successful managers in your organizations and identify one you’d like to observe and learn from.

 Don’t be stubborn here—being a manager is harder than it looks.
 Pick someone to learn from and ask them to be your mentor.
 Beyond just helping to ease the transition into your new role and make you feel more comfortable as a first time manager, you’ll be able to learn a whole lot 🤓!
 Having an experienced role model to look up to, answer your questions, and lead you on the right track with new manager training can help you become a better manager to your own teams down the road.

-One of these tools is Strety 😍!
-It helps new managers keep track of workload, timelines, projects, performance goals, communication, and more so they can stop sweating the details 💦 and start focusing on being the best possible manager to their teams.
+Strety lives inside Microsoft Teams to help new managers keep track of workload, timelines, projects, performance goals, communication, and more -- without having to switch tools.
+It's a system to help you stop sweating the details 💦 and start focusing on being the best possible manager to your team.

 - Run more efficient and effective meetings

 - Set and track employee, team, and company goals

 - Set automated reminders for more streamlined project management